THE PEOPLE OF GASMAR

 • 2022

-Commissioning of the Mejillones Terminal, with a storage capacity of 20,000 m3.
+The Mejillones Terminal began operations, with a storage capacity of 20,000 m³.

-Gasmar’s sound commitment to operational excellence has enabled it to secure certification according to the most important international standards.
+Gasmar’s strong commitment to operational excellence has enabled us to obtain certification under a Trinorma Integrated Management System that encompasses the most important international standards:

 ISO 9001 Standard